 - ensure the board agenda is focused on value creation and strategy

 - maintain a good working relationship with the CEO

 - ensure significant risks are being identified and mitigation plans created

 - ensure directors continuously update their skills and understanding of the company, to best contribute to creating value on the board

-Normally the vice chairperson or the senior independent director (SID) handles the feedback to the chairperson on behalf of the board.
+Normally the Vice Chair or the senior independent director (SID) handles the feedback to the Chair on behalf of the board.

-The evaluation can be as simple as having the chairperson leave the room and having the vice chair / SID facilitate an open discussion with the directors, covering the areas deemed important for judging the chair’s performance.
-The chairperson then returns to the room to receive the feedback.
+The evaluation can be as simple as having the Chair leave the room and having the Vice Chair / SID facilitate an open, structured discussion with the directors, covering the areas deemed important for judging the chair’s performance.
+The Chair then returns to the room to receive the feedback.